Janne Sirén

-Janne Sirén (born 29 September 1970) is a Finnish art historian and the Peggy Pierce Elfvin Director of the Albright-Knox Art Gallery in Buffalo, New York.
-Before joining the Albright-Knox, Sirén served as Director and City of Helsinki Department Chief at the Helsinki Art Museum from 2007 to 2013.
+Janne Sirén (born 29 September 1970) is a Finnish art historian and the Peggy Pierce Elfvin Director of the Buffalo AKG Art Museum, formerly known as the Albright–Knox Art Gallery in Buffalo, New York.
+Before joining the Buffalo AKG Art Museum, Sirén served as Director and City of Helsinki Department Chief at the Helsinki Art Museum from 2007 to 2013.
 Prior to that, he served as Director of the Tampere Art Museum from 2004 to 2007.

 Early life and education

 Sirén was born in Helsinki, Finland, the son of Aivi Gallen-Kallela and Matti Sirén.
 He is the great-grandson of Akseli Gallen-Kallela, a painter whose work is considered to be extremely important to Finnish national identity.

 Sirén attended College of the Holy Cross in Worcester, Massachusetts, where he majored in art history and took courses on philosophy and Italian language and culture.
 After obtaining his B.A. in 1993, he pursued an M.A. at the New York University Institute of Fine Arts.
 There he wrote two qualifying papers—one in his major field titled “Intersecting Paths in the History of Modern European Painting: An Investigation of Edvard Munch’s Influence on Henri Matisse, 1895–1908,” and a second in his minor field titled “Melodies in Blue and White: Luca della Robbia at Santa Maria Impruneta and the Cultural Stance of Terracotta Invetriata in Quattrocento Florence.”

 In 2001, Sirén received his PhD from the Institute of Fine Arts.
 His dissertation, “Axel Gallén and the Constructed Nation: Art and Nationalism in Young Finland, 1880–1900,” discussed the role the work of his grandfather played in the construction of Finnish national identity.
 It was nominated by the Institute of Fine Arts Faculty Committee for New York University’s “Outstanding Dissertation of the Year” award.
 His dissertation advisor was pioneering feminist and post-colonialist art historian Linda Nochlin.